-This measure provides a means to assess the extent to which CT studies are being overused when MRI would be a reasonable alternative for the evaluation of children with headache in whom neuroimaging is warranted.
-Higher use of MRI will yield a higher ratio that is easily understood to be preferable.
-The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess overuse of CT when MRI would be a reasonable alternative for the evaluation of children with headache in whom neuroimaging is warranted.
+This measure provides a simple and straightforward means for providers, purchasers, and others to assess the extent to which CT studies are being overused for the evaluation of children with atraumatic headache.
+This measure has not been formally assessed for comprehension.
+However, high rates of overuse are easily understood to be unsatisfactory.
 The primary information needed for this measure is sourced from administrative claims data and includes basic demographics, diagnostic codes, and procedure codes, all of which are widely available.